MARSfarmCorporation/Flaskapp/README.md

 Get credentials in the form of ppk file from Peter, and you will use putty to convert to an Amazon pem file.
 For access to aws EC2, use putty from command line to run: puttygen key.ppk -O private-openssh -o key.pem A pem file should be generated in the path you specified with this command with name key.pem (you can name it anything you like)
 You need to replace the path in IdentityFile with the path to your local pem file in the config which you'll create locally.
-Use template below to create your config file.
+Use the config_template included in this project to create your config.

 Now SSH in:
 SSH: In extensions search for `Remote - SSH` and install.
 Once installed a little green button with arrows >< will appear in the